Unseen (short story collection): Seeshell

-A boy gets a job fishing with triplet brothers.
-He gets a crush on their sister, though the brothers really hate it when anyone kisses her.
+A boy called Alan gets a job fishing with triplet brothers.
+He gets a crush on their sister, Shelly, though the brothers really hate it when anyone kisses her.
 One day, while fishing, they find a seashell that has an eye in it; whenever the shell opens, the nearest person sees a vision about something that does eventually come true.

 Piddler on the Roof

 A sequel to the Unmentionable story Little Squirt.
 When the water in Sydney becomes contaminated, Weesle is forced to stay with his aunt in the countryside.
 He dislikes his aunt because she is a health freak, and her son enjoys dobbing on Weesle whenever he does anything slightly wrong.

 Ticker

 An old man has a watch that runs on his movement whenever he wears it.
 When he dies, he loses it, and his wife is unable to feel happy.
-However, their grandson tries to get the watch back and make his grandmother happy.
+However, their grandson, Keith, tries to get the watch back and make his grandmother happy.